 Today Steve shares responsibility with his brother for managing the family’s 1600 acres of vineyards as well as grape sales to more than 70 premium wineries, many of whom vineyard-designate their wines with the Sangiacomo name.
 He flat out loves his job, particularly the wide variety of responsibilities spanning the agricultural, strategic, and operational aspects of the business.

 He has lived his entire life in Sonoma Valley with the exception of his college years at St. Mary’s where he studied business and economics and an internship at the Xerox Corporation.
 He never wavered, however, in his desire to return to the ranch.

 Steve is a board member of the Sonoma County Winegrape Commission where he has taken a lead role in its sustainability initiative, the Sonoma Valley Hospital Foundation, the Sonoma Valley Vintners and Growers Association, and the Carneros Wine Alliance.

-A natural athlete, he calls upon his earlier experience as a high school basketball, football and baseball player as well as college football to serve as a volunteer coach.
-He was an Assistant Football coach at Sonoma Valley High School for fifteen years and today coaches Little League baseball and CYO basketball.
+A natural athlete, he calls upon his earlier experience as a high school basketball, football and baseball player as well as college football to serve as a volunteer coach for Little League baseball and CYO basketball.

 Steve lives in Sonoma with his wife, Connie, and their sons Drew and Sam.
 When not in the vineyards or spending time with his family, he enjoys playing golf and basketball.